 - Go for a Nature Walk – being outside in the winter can be one of the most calming activities for children with autism.
 It provides them an open space to run, play and explore without the stimulation of indoor environments.
 If the temperatures are agreeable, bundle up and head outside to a nearby park or trail.

 - Paint the Snow – a fun and creative alternative to playing in the snow is to paint it.
 Simply fill some squirt bottles with water and food coloring (make sure you use a lot!), then turn the snow into your canvas.

 When the weather turns bitter cold or there are several inches of snow on the ground, you may find your child’s school closed and a house full of children.
 Here are a few ideas to keep your child with autism (and all of your children!) occupied when they are stuck inside:

 - Pajama Day – consider letting your child have a lazy day in pajamas.
 Make them their favorite breakfast and let them watch a favorite movie or TV show.
-Make a fort with pillows and blankets and let your children enjoy a cozy day inside.

 - Mall Visit – If the kids (and you!) are itching to get out of the house, take a trip to the mall.
 Make a game of walking around the mall to get some steps in and energy out.
 If you are able, let your child pick out a new toy or item once you have done so many trips around the mall.

 - Movie Day – this can be done at a local theater or at home.
 If you want to get out of the house, take advantage of discounted matinee prices and take the kids to see a favorite movie.
 Pop some popcorn at home and bring that jumbo size purse to provide some affordable snacks at the theater.

 - Indoor Snowball Fight – you can buy fake snowballs or create them using crunched newspaper.